SwayKh/dotfiles/.config/hypr/README.md

 ## Thunar
 Graphical File Manager in case you need it
 Install `gvfs` to access the file systems on the computer like USB stick and Ventoy.
+Also install `tumbler` for image and video thumbnails in thunar

 ## Godot 4
 Godot 4 need `vulkan-radeon` to be installed, In case it doesn't run after the project select screen.